Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Proof of Lemma

 First we estimate $l_1$.
 The length of the jump from the star figure $S_1$ centered at $y_1$ to the star figure $S_2$ centered at $y_2$ is at most $d(y_1, y_2) + 1 \leq 2 d(y_1,y_2)$.
 This implies that the total sum of such jumps is not greater than the length of the associated path in $Y$, that is

 Let us understand the relation between $l_{\opt}(Y)$ and $l_{\opt}(X)$.
-If we have some path through points of $X$, we can modify it to visit also all points of $Y$: after first visit of each star figure, except of the first and last visited star figure, we jump to its center and back after this first visit.
+If we have some path through the points of $X$, we can modify it to visit also all points of $Y$: after the first visit of each star figure, except of the first and last visited star figures, we jump to its center and back after this first visit.
 In the first visited star figure, we start with its center and then continue as in the original path.
 In the last visited star figure, after the last visit we jump to its center (and do not jump back).

-The length is increased by at most $1$, and not more than by $1/2$ in case of the first visited star figure and the last visited star figure.
+The length is increased by at most $1$ for each star figure, and not by more than $1/2$ in case of the first visited star figure and the last visited star figure.
 Therefore,

-We have $k_0 \geq 2$, and the optimal path of $X$ passes through at least $k_0 - 2$ middle points of edges (a shortest path from one star figure to another visits at least some middle point of an edge).
-Since the distance between distinct middle points is at least $1$, we observe that
+For the optimal path of $X$ consider for each visited star figure (except the first one) the first visited point.
+These $k_0-1$ points are distinct middle points of some edges.
+Since the distance between two distinct middle points is at least $1$, we observe that

 Summing this with the inequality $2 l_{\opt}(X) \geq 1$ (which holds because of our assumption that $X$ is not inside one star figure and not inside one edge), we get that $k_0 - 1 \leq 3 l_{\opt}(X)$.
 And, therefore, $l_1$ satisfies $l_1 \leq 8 \OR_{V,T}(k)l_{\opt}(X)$.